 Turning crisis into opportunity

 As Darren Pedroza, Vice President, Enterprise Data & Analytics, First Command Financial Services said to me, “never let a crisis go to waste.”
-He used the pandemic as a way to challenge the status quo to break old information processes, modernize his business’ analytics architecture, reduce dashboards, and leverage search and AI-driven analytics.
+He used the pandemic as a way to challenge the status quo to break old information processes, modernize his business analytics architecture, reduce dashboards, and leverage self-service BI.
 And he’s not alone.